Caring for Our Environment

 Energy use

-Underpinned by our energy efficiency programme, our overall electricity consumption in FY25 decreased by 3.0% to 27.9 million kWh.
-Electricity intensity for FY25 has increased by 8.7% to 9,579 kWh per RM million revenue.
+• Underpinned by our energy efficiency programme, our net electricity consumption in FY26 decreased by 5.7% to 26.3 million kWh.
+Electricity intensity for FY26 has increased by 4.4% to 9,392.86 kWh per RM million revenue.

-In FY25, our solar panels harvested 1.6 million kWh of photovoltaic energy, making up 7.8% of the total energy consumption at AABC.
-This equates to 1,239.9 tCO2e of GHG emission avoidance and is comparable to planting 31,000 trees (based on MGTC Carbon Calculator, 2025) or recycling over 105,400 bags of waste (based on USEPA Greenhouse Gas Equivalencies Calculator, 2025).
+• In FY26, we commenced operations of solar panels at our Astro Cyberjaya Broadcast Centre (ACBC), which brings our total solar generation capacity to 1.81 kWp.
+Overall, we have harvested 1.9 million kWh of photovoltaic energy at both sites, comprising 6.9% of the total energy consumption at AABC (1,509,004 kWh), and 7.6% of consumption at ACBC (399,278 kWh).
+This equates to 1,412.1 tCO2e of GHG emission avoidance and is comparable to planting 35,300 trees or recycling over 120,038 bags of waste (based on USEPA Greenhouse Gas Equivalencies Calculator, 2025).

 Responsible environmental management

-Astro adopts a practical approach to responsible environmental management, particularly waste and water management, guided by our Environmental Policy.
-We are mindful of our water consumption and waste generation and deploy the 3R principles of Reduce, Reuse and Recycle to minimise and optimise the use of all our resources, setting the foundation of our environmental stewardship.
+• Astro adopts a practical and responsible approach to environmental stewardship, with a strong focus on sustainable waste and water management guided by our Environmental Policy.
+We understand that in order to cultivate a sustainable mindset within Malaysia, we need to set an example for others to follow.
+Therefore, we are mindful of our water consumption and waste generation and deploy the 3R principles of Reduce, Reuse and Recycle to minimise and optimise the use of all our resources, setting the foundation of our environmental stewardship and contributing to the protection of Malaysia’s natural resources.

 Waste generation

-We generated 96.7 tonnes of non-hazardous waste and successfully diverted 26.7 tonnes from being sent to landfills. he diverted waste accounted for approximately 27.7% of the total non-hazardous waste generated, a 1 percentage point increase from FY24.
-Driven by enhanced recycling efforts and the recent implementation of composting activities in our cafeteria, we hope to see further improvements in this metric.
+• Overall, the waste diversion rate (including food wastes generated in Cafe Ceria) increased 9% year-on-year, from 26.7 tonnes in FY25 to 29.1 tonnes in FY26.
+We generated 73.9 tonnes of dry non-hazardous waste and successfully diverted 15.6 tonnes from being sent to landfills.
+A total of 18.2 tonnes of wet waste was also generated by Cafeteria operations, of which 13.5 tonnes were diverted from landfill, representing an increase of 255% from FY25.
+The diverted dry waste accounted for approximately 21.1% of the total non-hazardous waste generated, while 74.6% of wet waste was diverted from landfill by the Cafeteria operator.
+Driven by enhanced recycling efforts and composting activities in our cafeteria, we hope to see further improvements in this metric.

 Product stewardship

-Virtual production technology has helped reduce the emissions generated when producing our shows.
-The reduction comes from replacing physical hard sets where possible with virtual ones, eliminating resource needs for set construction, transport and storage.
+• Leveraging virtual production technology has helped reduce the environmental footprint generated when producing our shows.
+The reduction comes from replacing physical hard sets where possible with virtual ones, eliminating resource needs for set construction, transport and storage, where possible.

-As part of our evolution in sustainability, we embraced technology such as XR, an application of virtual production, to increase operational efficiency and reduce our carbon footprint while maintaining our commitment to create Malaysia's best shows.
+• As part of our evolution in sustainability, we continue to leverage on technology such as XR, an application of virtual production, to increase operational efficiency and reduce our carbon footprint while maintaining our commitment to create Malaysia’s best shows.

-Our first show produced using virtual production technology was the FIFA World Cup Qatar 2022 coverage.
-The number of programmes has grown exponentially since, and in FY25 included titles such as Family Feud Malaysia, MeleTOP, Borak SeeNI, Premier League, Xuan Curry Fishball, and Saravedi Night.
+• Our first show produced using virtual production technology was the FIFA World Cup Qatar 2022 coverage.
+Since then, the number of programmes has grown exponentially, and in FY26 included titles such as Family Feud Malaysia, MeleTOP, Borak SeeNI, Premier League, Xuan Curry Fishball, and Saravedi Night and even award shows such as the Anugerah Bola Sepak Kebangsaan 2025.

-Due to ongoing water conservation efforts, water consumption decreased by 17.7% in FY25.
-These efforts include utilising our 13,500-litre rainwater harvesting system in AABC to collect rainwater for daily cleaning and landscape maintenance, conducting programmes to increase awareness amongst staff regarding water conservation, and enhancing monitoring systems to detect abnormalities and prevent leakage.
+• Current water conservation efforts, has decreased water consumption by 8% in FY26.
+These efforts include the continued use of our 13,500-litre rainwater harvesting system in AABC to collect rainwater for daily cleaning and landscape maintenance, increased awareness amongst staff regarding water usage, enhanced monitoring systems to detect abnormalities and prevent leakage, and consolidating operations from ACBC to AABC.
 All AABC and ACBC restrooms have motion-sensor water faucets and toilet flushing systems to minimise water usage while ensuring cleanliness.
-The water consumption intensity decreased by 1.5% to 39.9 m3 per RM million of revenue.
+The water consumption intensity remained at 0.04 m3 per RM million of revenue.

 Advocating for a greener planet